SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/index.md

 ---
 title: search
-description: Search
+description: "Introduction to API search capabilities and archive providers."
 author: SuperOfficeDevNet
-so.date:
+so.date: 02.02.2022
 keywords: search
-so.topic:
+so.topic: concept
 ---

 # Search

 SuperOffice provides search capabilities via [Archive Providers][0].
-A search is performed by querying an archive provider, which acts as a data source, that returns a set of data that matches a set specification of criterion.
+A search is performed by querying an archive provider, which acts as a data source, that returns a set of data that matches a set specification of criteria.

 ## Criteria and restrictions

 Documentation and the user interface will often talk about **criterion** and **criteria**.
 The corresponding concept in NetServer is known as an **archive-restriction.**